 MEDLIFE supports our work through volunteer donations and our Moving Mountains Monthly giving program.
-Both sources of funding create sustainable solutions for poor communities and help MEDLIFE move closer towards accomplishing the mission of a world free from the constraints of poverty.
+Both sources of funding create sustainable solutions for poor communities and help MEDLIFE move closer to accomplishing the mission of a world free from the constraints of poverty.

 VOLUNTEER DONATION GOALS

 Volunteer donation goals for Service Learning Trips cover the trip costs and also provide funding for our year-round work.
-These goals fund the prep, execution, and follow up for Mobile Clinics, development projects, and educational workshops that the volunteers support during the trip.
+These goals fund the prep, execution, and follow-up for mobile clinics, development projects, and educational workshops that the volunteers support during the trip.